tbillington/bevy_best_practices/README.md

 # Bevy Best Practices

-An opionated set of convensions for [Bevy](https://bevyengine.org/) projects.
+An opionated set of conventions for [Bevy](https://bevy.org/) projects.

 ## Table of Contents
 - [Entities](#entities)